v1k0d3n/forward/README.md

 * `max_fails` is the number of subsequent failed health checks that are needed before considering a backend to be down.
 If 0, the backend will never be marked as down.
 Default is 2.

+Note there is no `policy`, as everything defaults to round robin.
+If the socket for this client isn't known *forward* will randomly choose one.
+If this turns out to be unhealthty, the next one is tried.

 ## Metrics

 If monitoring is enabled (via the *prometheus* directive) then the following metric are exported: